boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/php-with-javascript.md

     </table>

 ## How this sample works
- 1. When you embed a dashboard to render, you will authorize the server URL by calling the `GetEmbedDetails` function by API call with provided `EmbedProperties` values.
+ 1. When embedding a dashboard for rendering, you need to authorize the server URL by making an API call to the `GetEmbedDetails` function with the provided `EmbedProperties` values.
     ![Getdetails](/static/assets/javascript/sample/images/embeddetails-php.png#max-width=80%)

- 2. In the above authorization, the `SignatureUrl` has been generated with the provided `EmbedSecret` key and validated the embed details in Bold BI.
-Then only the embedded widget will be rendered in the `Index.php`.
+ 2. In the above authorization, the `SignatureUrl` has been generated using the provided `EmbedSecret` key and has validated the embed details in Bold BI.
+Only then will the embedded widget be rendered in the `Index.php`.

- 3. In the `Index.php` change the dashboard Id as you wish to embed.
+ 3. In the `Index.php`, change the dashboard Id as you desire to embed.
     ![Embed Properties](/static/assets/javascript/sample/images/php-props.png#max-width=95%)

 ## Steps to create new PHP application to embed dashboard
- 1. Install the `PHP Intelephense` and `PHP Server` in the visual studio code.
+ 1. To install the `PHP Intelephense` and `PHP Server` extensions in Visual Studio Code.
     ![PHP intelephence](/static/assets/javascript/sample/images/php_install.png#max-width=60%)
     ![PHP Server](/static/assets/javascript/sample/images/php_server.png#max-width=60%)

- 2. [Download](https://windows.php.net/download/) the PHP from the following official website.
-And include the path in the system environment variable.
+ 2. [Download](https://windows.php.net/download/) the PHP from the official website mentioned below and include the path in the system environment variable.

- 3. In the desired location, create a folder for this project and open it in the visual studio code.
+ 3. In the desired location, create a folder for this project and open it in Visual Studio Code.

- 4. Create an `index.php` file inside the folder, and define variables as follows.
+ 4. Create an `index.php` file inside the folder and define variables as follows.

      ```js
      <?php